GroovyMarket/GroovyMarket/README.md

 # 🧠 Decentralized Prediction Market (Polymarket-style)

-This is an open-source codebase for a decentralized prediction market platform, similar to Polymarket.
+This is the open-source codebase of **Groovy Market**, a decentralized prediction market platform inspired by Polymarket.

 ## 🔧 Features